jos-19/project/README.md

         if button_pressed:
             change_visualization_mode()
 ```
-# 4. Libraries & Modules
+# 4. External Libraries & Modules
 * machine: For ADC, I2C, and Pin control.

 * time: To know the time used for measurements.

+* math: For math calculations.

 * fft (custom): For efficient numerical processing and Fourier Transforms.

 * sh1106: Driver for the OLED display.

-* usocket: For communicating with the mobile app.
+* network and usocket: For communicating with the mobile app.

 # 5. Phase 2